avrilfanomar/picat-plugin/README.md

 2. Adjust the settings to match your preferences
 3. Click "Apply" or "OK"

-For detailed documentation on the code formatter, see [formatting.md](docs/formatting.md).

 ### Structure View

 The Structure View shows the structure of your Picat file, including predicates, functions, and rules.
 To open the